Year 1 - Semester 1

 2

-You will be introduced to the study of domesticated animal behaviour and behaviour modifications.
-With this knowledge you will be able to work with the four main domestic species in a safe manner.
+You will be introduced to the study of domesticated animal behaviour, behaviour modification, and learn how to adapt handling techniques based on animal behaviour.
+This knowledge provides a theory basis to safe work around the four main domestic species.

 Credit Units: 2